asafrehavi/nodejs/README.md

 <br />
 look at the server console

-# redis example at  folder
+# redis example at  redis folder
 <br />
 This is example  of pub sub event
 <br />